-Falcons encourage fans to help them support Stay Strong Stu campaign.
+Falcons Support Stay Strong Stu

 Earlier today Newcastle Falcons met with Tynedale RFC player Stu Ridley to show their support for the Stay Strong Stu campaign, and as Friday’s game against Bath Rugby approaches, the club are asking fans to help get behind the campaign.